cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 ---
-title: New Endpoint Tutorial
+title: Add A New Endpoint
+parent: Developer Support
-nav_order: 5
+nav_order: 2
 ---

 # Tutorial: Adding a new API endpoint